regexyl/notes/2024 Goals.md

 # Concrete goals

+## Non-habitual
 1. Contribute to OSS with 10 PRs by 31 August 2024.
 2. Get the Global Talent Visa (Exceptional Promise).
 	- Endorsement application: Takes 8 weeks (~2 months)
 	- Visa application: up to 3 weeks
 	- Total: Takes up to 4 months
-3. Get an Amex credit card
+3. Get an Amex credit card.

+## Habitual

+1. Exercise 6 times a week for a minimum of 25 minutes each time.